-Interest-only mortgages
+Interest-only mortgages:

 The Fund holds so-called interest-only mortgages, which only pay interest and do not repay the principal of the mortgage.
-Mortgages provided by Venn Hypotheken can consist of a maximum of 50% of the market value of the collateral in interest-only loan parts.
+Mortgages provided by NN Bank can consist of a maximum of 50% of the market value of the collateral in interest-only loan parts.
 This means that these mortgages either have a loan-to-value ratio of up to 50%, or still have loan parts that repay (amortizing / linear).
-As a result, we view the additional risk of interest-only mortgages have a surcharge on the interest rate, which compensates for this limited extra risk.
+As a result, we view the additional risk of interest-only mortgages as limited.
+Interest-only mortgages have a surcharge on the interest rate, which compensates for this limited extra risk.